jjensen/lua-xlsx/doc/us/index.md

 ### cellContent = cell:Get()

+If the type of the cell is `cell.BOOLEAN`, the boolean content of the cell is returned as a Lua boolean.
 If the type of the cell is `cell.INT` or `cell.DOUBLE`, the integer or double content of the cell is returned as a Lua number.
 If the type of the cell is `cell.STRING`, the ANSI string content of the cell is returned as a Lua string.
 If the type of the cell is `cell.WSTRING`, the Unicode string content of the cell are returned as an `xls.wchar`.
+Otherwise, `nil` is returned.

+### cellContent = cell:GetBoolean()

+If the type of the cell is `cell.BOOLEAN`, the boolean content of the cell is returned as a Lua boolean.
 Otherwise, `nil` is returned.